The Best Black Friday Marketing Campaigns of All Time

 About the company: TWOJEYS is a Spanish unisex jewelry brand.

-The idea: For Black Friday 2020 the brand created a short movie with guest stars and company founders and employees.
+The 2020 campaign: For Black Friday 2020 the brand created a short movie with guest stars, company founders and employees.
 The film tells the story of a heist at a casino bank and the theft of 10 million euros worth of jewelry.

-It was launched on the Instagram page of the company and resulted in more than 5000 orders within the first 24 hours of publication.
-Also, it gained 5 000 000 views on Instagram.
-Get inspired by this masterpiece too.
+It was launched on the company’s Instagram page and resulted in more than 5000 orders within the first 24 hours of publication.
+Also, it gained 5 million views on Instagram.

 Mystery bag by The Verge